bsccf/Uni-notes/Mechanics structures and materials/Materials/2 Crystal Structures/face centred cubic.md

 ![[Pasted image 20211023231850.png]]

-It is a [[ABCABC stacking sequence]], it should also be noted the very high level of symmetry
+It is a [[ABCABC stacking sequence]], it should also be noted the very high level of symmetry.